Aras14HD/Konemo/Definitions/Math/Numbers.md

 - 4 - \\_\_ - she
 - 5 - \_-\_ - nu
 ## Shift
-Written Small number of zeros between.
+Written Small number top right of zeros between.
 Spoken j-number.
 ## Places
 Every 3 places from 0 if not closer to a shift, you have to say the digit number as p-number.
 ## Fractionals